What Makes Position Zero Special? A Mechanistic Study of Position Zero Attention Sinks in LLMs: How LLMs Sink the Position-Zero Token

-\paragraph{Cone-based model of value vectors.} As shown in Figure~\ref{8b_no_bos_cos_sim_fig}, the hidden states in LLMs exhibit clear directional bias and are far from isotropic.
-To capture this phenomenon, we model the value vectors $\mathbf{v}_i$ as lying on a fixed-angle cone centered around a unit vector $\mathbf{u} \in \mathbb{R}^d$ , where pre-norm normalization ensures $\|\mathbf{v}_i\|_2 = 1$.
-Figure~\ref{8b_no_bos_cos_sim_fig} illustrates the cosine similarity structure.
-Each $\mathbf{v}_i$ is assumed to have unit norm and to form a constant cosine similarity $\alpha$ with the cone axis $\mathbf{u}$.
-A convenient construction of such vectors is:
+\paragraph{Cone-based model of value vectors.} As shown in Figure~\ref{cos-sim-fig}, hidden states in LLMs exhibit clear directional bias and are far from isotropic.
+We capture this by modeling the value vectors $\mathbf{v}_i$ as lying on a fixed-angle cone centered around a unit vector $\mathbf{u} \in \mathbb{R}^d$, each with unit norm and constant cosine similarity $\alpha$ with the cone axis.
+In practice, the per-channel learnable scaling in RMSNorm can push the realized norm away from 1, so this is an idealization rather than an exact constraint.
+A convenient construction is:

-where each $\mathbf{s}_i$ is a unit vector orthogonal to $\mathbf{u}$, sampled uniformly from the $(d-1)$-dimensional unit sphere, and independent across $i$.
+where each $\mathbf{s}_i$ is a unit vector orthogonal to $\mathbf{u}$, sampled uniformly from the $(d-1)$-dimensional unit sphere and independently across $i$.
+Under this construction: